karptonite/geekcache/README.md

 <?php
 $container = new Illuminate\Container\Container;
 $msp = new GeekCache\Provider\MemcacheServiceProvider($container);
-//or MemcacahedServiceProvider
 $sp = new GeekCache\Provider\CacheServiceProvider($container);
 $msp->register();
 $sp->register();
 ```

+Instead of the MemcacheServiceProvider, you can use the
+MemcachedServiceProvider; the first uses the Memcache PECL extension, the
+second, the Memcached extension.
+They should be functionally identical.
+If your
-If your Memcache server or servers are running anywhere other than the
+Memcache server or servers are running anywhere other than the localhost, port
-localhost, port 11211, you can set them as described in the Configuration
+11211, you can set them as described in the Configuration section, below.
-section, below.

 Once the service is registered, you can resolve the builders and the clearer
 from the container.
 The builder is the object you should inject into the